Yiltan/MPI-Partitioned-Microbenchmarks/README.md

 ## Build Instructions

 The results in the ICPP paper were collected using MPIPCL.
-As were are not the authors of that library it is not included in this repository, to recreate the results you can add your copy of that library to `src/MPIPCL`.
+As were are not the authors of that library, it is not included in this repository, to recreate the results you can add your copy of that library to `src/MPIPCL`.